qureai/qureai.github.io/_posts/2016-07-28-ultrasound-nerve-segmentation-using-torchnet.md

 ---
 layout: post
-title: Ultrasound Nerve Segmentation Challenge using Torchnet
+title: Ultrasound Nerve Segmentation using Torchnet
 author: Shubham Jain
 updated: 2016-07-28 18:10:31 +0530
 categories:
 tags:
     - tutorial
 description: Kaggle ultrasound nerve segmentation challenge is one of the high profile challenges hosted on Kaggle.
 We have used U-net neural network architecture and torchnet package
+twitter_image: "/assets/images/ultrasound_torchnet/1_1.jpg"

 ---

 > We believe that deep learning has the ability to revolutionize healthcare.
 Read our [post](http://blog.qure.ai/notes/on-qure-ai) on deep learning in healthcare to understand where we are headed.
-Reaching this goal will require contributions from many people including Qure.ai.
+Reaching this goal will require contributions from many people, both within and outside of Qure.ai.
 In this spirit, we want to open-source our work, wherever possible, so that the super-talented global deep learning community can build upon our solutions.
 In this post, we share our work on segmentation of nerves from the ultrasound images.

 [Kaggle ultrasound nerve segmentation challenge](https://www.kaggle.com/c/ultrasound-nerve-segmentation) is one of the high profile challenges hosted on Kaggle.
 We have used U-net neural network architecture and [torchnet](httpsU://github.com/torchnet/torchnet) package for tackling the challenge and achieved some remarkable results.
 The repository can be found [here](https://github.com/qureai/ultrasound-nerve-segmentation-using-torchnet).